MainTitleHeader

 Federal and state regulatory standards have helped reduce the amount of lead in our environment and minimize lead exposure.
 On January 15, 2021, the Environmental Protection Agency (EPA) published the Lead and Copper Rule Revisions (LCRR).
 Among its requirements, the LCRR requires all public water systems to submit an initial Service Line Inventory on October 16, 2024, and to provide periodic updates over the next ten years until the inventory is completed.

-As part of this requirement, DWU has been reviewing existing documentation, including plumbing codes, permits, historical capital improvement or master plans, distribution system maps and drawings, inspections and records of the distribution system and any other water system records that indicate the material composition of the service line connections.
+As part of this requirement, DWU has been reviewing existing documentation including plumbing codes, permits, historical capital improvement or master plans, distribution system maps and drawings, inspections and records of the distribution system and any other water system records that indicate the material composition of the service line connections.
 The inventory includes public and private service lines connected to the distribution system and categorizes the material of each service line.

 What is a service line?

 The service line connects the water main to a private property, such as a home or business.
 There are three basic parts to the service line: the public side, maintained by the utility; the meter, maintained by the utility; and the private side, which is the responsibility of the property owner.
+Property owners are responsible for maintaining the private side of the service line, including replacement of any lead plumbing inside their premise and along their property coming from the meter.

 City of Dallas Service Line Inventory